Not just the market. Not just the plate. But the whole journey?

 Roles:

-- Monitors and records fishing activities on commercial fishing vessels.
+- Monitor fishing activities onboard vessels.

 8. Fisheries Economist